 That’s a not-so-subtle reminder that after consecutive days and weeks out here, my mental processes begin to slow down a bit.
-Any time something distracts me or demands more concentration—a change in the road surface, a loose dog, an approaching vehicle or road crossing—I make myself move to the shoulder and slow down so my brain can process the new information.
+Any time something distracts me or demands more concentration—a change in the road surface, a loose dog, an approaching vehicle or road crossing—I make myself move to the shoulder and slow down to a walk so my brain can process the new information.

 A fluid state of mind